St. Charles Borromeo Seminary

 -

 The seminarian will be required to study, and possibly comment via essays, the process of various activities a clergy performs in normal practice.
-Many aspects of this process may be hands on, and must be observed by some means by the attending Bishop.
+Many aspects of this process may be hands on, and must be observed by some means by the attending training staff.
 The evaluation is the same as listed previously.

 -